mrunmayee300/sei-mcp-server/README.md

 2. With the file open in Cursor, you can ask Cursor to:

    - "Check the current Sei balance of 0x1234 on mainnet"
-   - "Look up the price of USDC on Sei"
    - "Show me the latest block on Sei"
    - "Check if 0x1234... is a contract address"